jit06/retroarch_fbdev_c1/README.md

 # Main Features
 - fast boot : 14 seconds to retroarch interface from cold start
-- custom XMB theme and layout
+- custom XMB theme and layout with video preview (press start to view it)
 - consoleblank disabled
 - cbvs mode set to ntsc (60fps)
 - display set to 720x480 by default (you can change it in build script, but logo and splash image won't have the right size)